CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 ![](jpg/case2.JPG)

 #### The logic behind dealing with geom to be trimmed
 To explain some logic used in the function `gis._centreline_case2()`.
-The part where applicable is shown below.
-I am using `pgrout_centreline` as the baseline and then adding or trimming centrelines where applicable according to the bylaws.
+The part of the code used particularly to match/trim geometry can be found [here](sql/function-centreline_case2.sql#L124-L175). `pgrout_centreline` is used as the baseline and then centreline is added or trimmed where applicable according to the bylaws.
 If addition of centrelines is needed, then `ST_Union` is used (see A1 & A2); if subtraction/trimming of centrelines is needed, then `ST_Difference` is used (see B1 & B2).

 The image below shows the four possible cases (A1, A2, B1 and B2)
 ![image](https://user-images.githubusercontent.com/54872846/77707649-284df380-6f9c-11ea-9509-b0db0cdf24c5.png)